LedFx/LedFx/docs/api.rst

 .. rubric:: DELETE

-Deletes a display with the matching *display_id*
+Deletes a virtual with the matching *virtual_id*

-/api/displays/{display_id}/effects
+/api/virtuals/{virtual_id}/effects
 ==================================

-Endpoint linking displays to effects with the matching *display_id* as JSON
+Endpoint linking virtuals to effects with the matching *virtual_id* as JSON

 .. rubric:: GET

-Returns the active effect config of a display
+Returns the active effect config of a virtual

 .. rubric:: PUT

-Update the active effect config of a display based on the provided JSON configuration If config given is "RANDOMIZE", the active effect config will be automatically generated to random values
+Update the active effect config of a virtual based on the provided JSON configuration If config given is "RANDOMIZE", the active effect config will be automatically generated to random values

 .. rubric:: POST

-Set the display to a new effect based on the provided JSON configuration
+Set the virtual to a new effect based on the provided JSON configuration

 .. rubric:: DELETE

-Clear the active effect of a display
+Clear the active effect of a virtual

-/api/displays/<display_id>/presets
+/api/virtuals/<virtual_id>/presets
 ====================================

-Endpoint linking displays to effect presets (pre-configured effect configs) with the matching *display_id* as JSON
+Endpoint linking virtuals to effect presets (pre-configured effect configs) with the matching *virtual_id* as JSON

 .. rubric:: GET

-Get preset effect configs for active effect of a display
+Get preset effect configs for active effect of a virtual

 .. rubric:: PUT

-Set active effect config of display to a preset
+Set active effect config of virtual to a preset

 .. code-block:: json